Case Study #1

 Check Backup Scope

-Confirm the systems and data that matter most are actually included.
+Confirm the files, systems, and cloud data locations that matter most are actually included.
 Green backup status does not prove complete coverage.

 Check Restore Steps